- Overview

 - The P&L covers a period, such as a month, quarter or financial year.

-- Revenue minus cost of goods sold gives gross profit.
+- Revenue minus cost of goods sold gives gross profit; subtracting operating expenses helps show net profit or loss.

 - A profitable P&L does not guarantee healthy cash flow.